InfinityVM/InfinityVM/book/src/coprocessor/internals.md

     1. Execute them via the zkVM executor
     1. Relay execution results onchain
     1. Update the job in the DB with the execution result and relay status
-1. For jobs that failed to get relayed, they get placed in a dead letter queue and a background service will attempt to retry posting them onchain at a set interval.
+1. For jobs that fail to get relayed, they get placed in a dead letter queue and a background service will attempt to retry posting them onchain at a set interval.

 ## Diagram

-This diagram shows the logical components involved in processing job requests from both web2 users (gRPC) and onchain requests (event listener).
-For simplicity, it does not include data flows for submitting programs.
-The diagram roughly shows the flow of a request from left to right.
+This diagram shows the logical components involved in processing job requests from both web2 users (gRPC) and onchain requests (contract events).
+It is intended to roughly show the flow of a request from left to right.

 ![Coprocessor Architecture Diagram](../assets/coproc-node-internals.png)
 <!-- https://app.excalidraw.com/s/8oh7cYrMkAR/4Aups68pO9j -->